ikmb/esga/docs/usage.md

 To run some of the programs, additional information is required.
 All options have a (hopfully reasonable) default, but you must check if it is the proper one for your organism and for the output you expect.

 #### `--rm_lib`[ fasta file | false ]
-By default, Repeatmasker will run with the built-in DFam hmm profile for (mostly) primates.
-It is thus generally advisable to instead provide repeat annotations in FASTA format.
+ESGA can run RepeatMasker using the built-in repeat library (DFam 2.0) - see below.
+However, given that DFam is quite sparse, especially outside of mammals, we would recommend to instead provide repeat annotations in FASTA format.
 Possible sources include self-computed repeats (using RepeatModeler) or curated repeat libraries from
 GRINST (www.grinst.org, commercial).
 If you have a copy of the complete Repeatmasker library (and an installation of RM), you can extract the repeat annotation from a species like this: